-The wonderful world of lime!
+the wonderful world of lime!

 Building techniques and materials used in the past are very different from those employed today.
 Traditional buildings need to `breathe` in order to allow moisture inherent in a traditional construction to evaporate from the external stonework or render (whereas modern buildings use `barrier` techniques to keep the moisture out at all times).
 The central idea behind this being, when moisture enters a building it is able to pass straight back outside during the normal drying process.
-Lime Putty is the base product widely used to produce mortar, plaster and limewash for traditional buildings.
+Lime Putty is the base product widely used to produce lime mortar, lime plaster and limewash for traditional buildings.
 Use of lime mortars, render and hair plasters is therefore not only historically correct, but essential when repairing an old house in order to maintain its structural integrity.

 - Lime mortars allow structures to breathe.